llbit/chunky-docs/docs/install.md

     java -jar ChunkyLauncher.jar

-On later versions of OpenJDK Java, you might need to run it with `--module-path` & `--add-modules` like below:
+On later versions of OpenJDK Java, you might need to run it with `--module-path` and `--add-modules` like below:

     java --module-path /usr/lib/jvm/java-11-openjdk/lib/ --add-modules javafx.controls,javafx.fxml -jar ChunkyLauncher.jar